-Wisdom teeth removal is performed by an oral or maxillofacial surgeon.
-First, an X-ray is done to evaluate the alignment of your wisdom teeth.
+Wisdom teeth removal is performed by Dr. Daniel Nickles.
+First, a CT Scan is done to evaluate the alignment of your wisdom teeth.
 You may get your teeth removed in any of the following ways:

 Wisdom Teeth: Aftercare

-- Rinse your mouth with salt water for relaxing the treated area.
+- Rinse your mouth with peridex and salt water for relaxing the treated area.

-- The region near the extraction site will experience swelling.
-Use ice packs on the area to reduce it.
+- The region near the extraction site may experience swelling.
+Use ice packs (15 mins on and off) on the area to reduce it.